 The dfdl:calendarPattern describes how to parse and unparse text and binary representations of dateTime, date and time logical types.
 The pattern is primarily used on unparsing to define the format but is also used to aid parsing.

-When parsing and unparsing the Pattern is derived from the ICU SimpleDatetimeFormat class described here: http://icu.sourceforge.net/apiref/icu4c/classSimpleDateFormat.html
+The pattern is derived from the ICU SimpleDatetimeFormat class described here: [ICUCalForm]

-Extensions are two formatting symbols I and T, which mean accept a subset of ISO 8601 compliant xs:dateTime and xs:time, respectively, and the acceptance of the ‘Z’ character to mean UTC.
+An extension is the formatting symbol I which means accept a subset of ISO 8601 compliant calendars